-HGV recruitment agency listing
+HGV Driver recruitment agency listing

-A heavy goods vehicle (HGV) is the usual form of transport used in haulage and distribution in the UK.
+A heavy goods vehicle (HGV) is the usual form of transport used in Haulage and Distribution in the UK.
 Driving these vehicles requires specialist training and a particular licence.

 Most people fund their own training and assessment before qualifying as an HGV driver.
 Candidates must be over 18 and hold a driving licence with a category B provision to be considered for training.
-Only those candidates with a category C+E provision on their licence will be eligible for the majority of HGV vacancies, however.
+Only those candidates with a category C+E provision on their licence will be eligible to apply for the majority of HGV vacancies, however.
 Most employers will carry out a criminal record check as part of the recruitment process, and some will only consider those applicants who have been driving professionally for a minimum of three years.

-Junior driving staff can expect a starting salary of between £17,000 and £20,000, but experienced drivers handling the very largest vehicles can make up to £40,000 per year.
+Junior Driving Staff can expect a starting salary of between £17,000 and £20,000, but experienced Drivers handling the very largest vehicles can make up to £40,000 per year.

 Press "Search Agencies" when your new query is ready.